godatadriven/feature_catalog/README.md

 A Feature Catalog is a place where you define and document your features such that they can be created via an API.

 Note that this not (yet) includes the storage of the features in a Feature Store.
 A Feature Catalog already gives you a lot of benefits without the complexity of a Feature Store or a full Feature Platform.
+Also see the Architecture section about this difference.

 ## Why create a Feature Catalog?